Rate limits keep the API stable for everyone. They're per-key and operate over a one-hour window.

 X-RateLimit-Reset |

-Unix timestamp when window resets |
+Unix timestamp when the window resets |

 X-RateLimit-Window |

-Window size in seconds |
+Window duration in seconds (3600 = 1 hour) |

-When rate limited, you'll receive a 429 Too Many Requests response:
+You'll get a 429 Too Many Requests response:

 {